Jock of the Bushveld: Death

-According to Gubbins in a letter dated 4 August 1933, the site of the fig tree bearing Jock's name, was close to the Possene railway station.
+According to Gubbins in a letter dated 4 August 1933, the site of the fig tree bearing Jock's name, was close to the Pessene railway station.
 The fig tree was cleared around 1933 and he tried with the assistance of railway personnel to mark the spot.
 Gubbins communication is held by the University of the Witwatersrand.
 According to Dr Gerrit Haarhoff another older Gubbins was present during Jock's trek.